Md. Bahadur Ali

 -

-Removed in IPv6.
-Link-layer technologies and upper-layer protocols handle checksum and error control.
+in IPv6.
+Link-layer technologies and upper-layer protocols handle checksum

 Source address (32-bit)